thalhamerb/remote-scheduler/README.md

       password: guest
 ```

-Annotate the main class with @EnableRemoteScheduled and create a method annotated with the @RemoteScheduled annotation
+Annotate the main class with @EnableRemoteScheduled to enable the client app to listen for job runs against the queue.
+Annotate methods that contain a schedule's logic with @RemoteScheduled.
+Below is an example
 to run the test-job.
-Start the app and see the test job writes a log to the console every minute.
+If following the example, start the app and test job should write a log to the console every minute.

 ```
 @SpringBootApplication